InteVleminckx/webservices/manual/api_doc.md

-For plotting the chart in your browser you can past the retrieved dictionary behind the argument 'c' as follows:
+For plotting the chart in your browser you can paste the retrieved dictionary behind the argument 'c' as follows:
 ```
 https://quickchart.io/chart?c=<dictionary>
 ```